Course Builder: Mr D Cole

 The Society reserves the right to amalgamate or cancel classes or sections in the event of there being insufficient entries.
 Entry fees for classes cancelled by the Society will be refunded.

-Admission to the Show will be by Vehicle Pass, colour coded for the appropriate entrance and fixed to the windscreen in a prominent position, and admission tickets sent with exhibitors numbers depending on the number of animals exhibited.
+Admission to the Show will be by Vehicle Pass, colour coded for the appropriate entrance and fixed to the windscreen in a prominent position.
+The number of admission tickets sent to exhibitors will vary depending on the number of animals exhibited.

 Tickets for livestock and horse competitors will be allocated as follows: